AbdullahSaad5/AbdullahSaad5/README.md

         "MERN Stack",
         "System Architecture",
         "Product Development",
-        "Automating everything except life decisions"
-    ],
+        "How to automate everything except life decisions", "Why my code works on my machine but not yours" ],

-    funFact: "Built QR pipelines with AES encryption" + " but still shares JPEGs",
+    funFact: "Built QR pipelines with AES encryption" + " but still shares screenshots as JPEGs 🤦‍♂️",

     currentlyLearning: [
         "Advanced React Patterns",
         "Microservices Architecture",
         "AI/ML Integration",
-        "How to explain proposals without ChatGPT"
+        "How to explain technical stuff without ChatGPT", "Why clients think websites are magic"
     ],

-    lifePhilosophy: "Code with passion, debug with coffee! ☕🐛➡️✨" };
+    lifePhilosophy: "Code with passion, debug with coffee! ☕🐛➡️✨",

+    // TODO: Fix this function called 'life'
+    workLifeBalance: () => "What's that? 🤔"
+};
 ```